stirlab/telegram-to-mattermost/README.md

 ## Requirements

+For the conversion from Telegram to Mattermost format:

 * Python 3.9 or higher
 * Python packages:
   * PyYAML

-  * Other dependencies from Python standard library
+For the import into Mattermost:

 * [Mattermost](https://mattermost.com/) server:
   * Mattermost 7.5.1 or higher recommended for proper attachment support